8 minsPublished on 1/27/2023

 While custodial wallets allow a third party like a crypto exchange to manage your private keys, non-custodial wallets give you full control over your private keys and digital assets.

-The exchange acts as a custodian of your assets by retaining the private key of the wallet where the assets are stored.
-While you have the freedom to perform actions like trading or transferring, the custodian could still access your funds if need be.
+A centralized exchange acts as a custodian of your assets by retaining the private key of the wallet where the assets are stored.

-Non-custodial hot wallet
+Non-custodial hot wallets

 These types of hot wallets are great if you want to engage in day-to-day crypto activities like trading, sending, and receiving.
 Some of the most popular non-custodial hot wallets are MetaMask, Trust Wallet, Exodus, and Phantom.